 Acorn suggested the construction of a stormwater detention system under the parking lot.
 The addition of the subsurface infiltration would provide adequate storage for the design storm and minimize future impacts due to flooding.

 The original specification called for plastic crates.
 Contech recommended a corrugated metal pipe (CMP) solution as an alternative to the crates.
 Fitting the volume of water in the small footprint made large diameter (84” and 96”) CMP an attractive option.
 The use of the large diameter pipe allowed for a smaller footprint, less excavation and backfill, and a faster installation.
-Installation of the plastic crate system was estimated at 40 days.
-The installation of the CMP system was estimated to take less than half that time.
+Installation of the plastic crate system was estimated at 40 days, while installation of the CMP system was estimated to take less than half that time.
 As a result, the contractor, CLH & Sons., Inc. was able to save approximately $130,000 over the specified plastic crate system.

 The detention system consisted of 581 LF of 84" and 1,017 LF 96", 14 gauge, perforated Aluminized Steel Type 2 providing 100,283 cf of storage.
 Twelve barrels were fabricated of various length to accommodate the footprint of the site.